0.37.0 - December 2024

 This change helps to improve user experience with programmatic config.
 It also helps to perform full validation when YAML config and programmatic config are mixed together.
 Previously it was not possible, since validation was happening mostly in parsers before programmatic had a chance to run.

-Technical roles now use newly introduced objects GrantPattern.
+Technical roles now use newly introduced objects `GrantPattern`.

 Before: